 If you are tired of commercial grout cleaners that contain chemicals you cannot pronounce, why not make your own grout cleaner?
 For just a few pennies, you can DIY a grout cleaner that really works!
 This simple formula made from common pantry items is easy to make when using this detailed step by step tutorial.
 Your grout never looked so good!

 DIY Grout Cleaner

 Making your own grout cleaner is simple to do.
 It requires the formula below, an old toothbrush, and a towel.
-This is a method that is especially good for kitchen counter-tops or wherever you food may come in contact with grout lines.
+This is a method that is especially good for kitchen counter-tops or wherever your food may come in contact with grout lines.

-We have grout lines in out kitchen counter-top and island as they were fabricated with slate-look porcelain tile.
+We have grout lines in our kitchen counter-top and island as they were fabricated with slate-look porcelain tile.
 While we didn’t renovate our kitchen, the people we bought the house from did the deed (we have before and after photos), and we loved what they did!!
 The only thing I would have done differently is I would have had a solid finish surface on the island.
-But, apparently I didn’t care that much as I have yet to change it 10+ years later!
+But, apparently, I didn’t care that much as I have yet to change it 10+ years later!

 Anyhooooo the grout lines can become quite nasty if you have not used 2-part epoxy grout and added color to basically eliminate grout cleaning, try this simple formula the next time your grout lines need to be cleaned.
 (Hubby uses the 2-part epoxy grout and added color in the rentals so he doesn’t have to deal with dirty grout.
 It is not easy to use, however, and takes some skill and speed when tiling.)